compose-spec/compose-spec/06-networks.md

 ### attachable

-If `attachable` is set to `true`, then standalone containers SHOULD be able to attach to this network, in addition to services.
+If `attachable` is set to `true`, then standalone containers should be able to attach to this network, in addition to services.
 If a standalone container attaches to the network, it can communicate with services and other standalone containers that are also attached to the network.